SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 14 June, 2026 at 23:54:05
+# Last Refreshed - 16 June, 2026 at 00:05:39
 The Latest Activity was a Ride -

-<b>☁️ Warm Sunday Afternoon Ride</b>
+<b>Hot and sticky ☁️ Monday Afternoon Ride</b>

-which happened on 14 June, 2026 at 13:37:57
+which happened on 15 June, 2026 at 16:23:54

-Which is 0 years, 0 months, 0 days, 10 hours and 16 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 41 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18918635936
+You can see it here https://www.strava.com/activities/18931443937

 ## Number of Rides
 How many rides have I done each year?